scaliaes/sphinxsearch/README.md

 );
 ```

-You can also pass in multiple indexes (separated by comma or space) to your search like so (the "mapping" key must be specified in the config):
+You can also pass in multiple indexes (separated by comma or space) to your search like so (if the "mapping" key is not specified in the config, search retrieves ids):

 ```php
 SphinxSearch::search('lorem', 'main, delta')->get();